MultiverseLearningProducts/swe-crypto-cupcakes/README.md

 This branch removes some of the work we did last time: we no longer have `/user` endpoints for signing up, logging in, or logging out.
-These are now provided by the Auth0 SDK `express-openid-connect`.
+These are now provided by the Auth0 SDK (software development kit) `express-openid-connect`.
 This refactor should allow us to sign in with Google, and benefit from all the goodness Auth0 provides: user management database, account merging, premade middleware and UI, no-hassle security updates and a team of security experts monitoring the landscape at all times.